 Wilfried Pabst added that in schools in Cape Town, South Africa, no one has ever seen a lion or an elephant, but they do listen to the NGOs which are spreading misinformation about these species which are an integral part of Africa’s livelihoods.

 Joseph Shoko, representing the Ministry of Water, Climate, and Environment of Zimbabwe as the Director of Wildlife, underlined that today, there is a great misconception about wildlife.
 This is the reason why it leads to ignorance about what nature is really about.
 When alienating children about aspects of nature, they will not start reconnecting and understanding its relationship and importance to mankind in order to take appropriate actions for global conservation.
 Zimbabwe has introduced a new curriculum where it is clearly stated that wildlife is a heritage and as such we cannot alienate our children from being able to manage their own wildlife.
 When they grow up, they will understand that wildlife is an integral part of their every day life, and that it is important in the countries which are developing.
 “Quoting the Sustainable Development Education Panel from 1999: ‘Our vision is a world in which there are many opportunities to learn about sustainable development.
 A world where a skilled population makes informed decisions in their home, community and working lives and in their leisure activities.
 A world where people understand and take responsibility for the impact they have on the quality of life of other people, locally and globally.‘ Referring to one of our documents from 1992, countries promote sustainability through a variety of means including education, it argues that a new ethic embracing plants and animals – as well as people – is required.”

-The CIC believes that integrating conservation education at the very earliest stages is very essential, and simplistic solutions offered by various ideological positions around the use of nature. from a global perspective the issue is anything but simple it demands the very best of us.
+The CIC believes that integrating conservation into the earliest stages of education is essential.
+From a global perspective, the issue is anything but simple and demands the very best of us.